MingleFlix/MF-User-Management-Service/README.md

 ## Architecture Overview

-Here you can see the components of the program and how they get initialized
+Here you can see the components of the program and how they get initialized.
+MVC (Model-View-Controller) architecture is used.
 ![Component](https://github.com/MingleFlix/MF-User-Management-Service/assets/20597157/8d1b6aed-e5ac-46d6-95cc-1ded919b0670)

 ### Technologies